tabchis/tabchi/README.md

 # Tabchi V1.0
-Edited and Improved by Mehrpouya
+Edited and Improved by te1egamer

 ## Install
 ```bash